HernandoSilvaLeal/p1_talera/README.md

 | `CORS_ORIGINS`       | Comma-separated list of allowed origins     | `http://localhost:3000,http://127.0.0.1`  |

 ---

+Complete/adjust according to your deployment.
+Keep secrets out of the repo (use a secret manager in the cloud).

 ### 🔒 Notes
 - Keep `.env` **out of source control**.